Managing Finances in Times of Crisis

 Choosing an Accounting Career

 If finance is your passion, as you plan for the future you may want to advance your career by earning an online degree.
 Walden University, an innovative leader in distance education, offers a Doctor of Business Administration (DBA) with a specialization in finance.

 Walden University is an accredited institution offering online bachelor’s, master’s, and doctoral degree programs, including a Doctor of Business Administration with a specialization in finance.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.

 Dr. Bob Castaneda is a Walden University Program director.
-He brings a great deal of expertise to Walden’s College of Management and Technology, including experience at companies including American Express, PepsiCo, and McDonald’s Corporation, and is a member of Financial Executives International, the American Institute of CPAs, and the Illinois CPA Society.
+He brings a great deal of expertise to Walden’s College of Management and Human Potential, including experience at companies including American Express, PepsiCo, and McDonald’s Corporation, and is a member of Financial Executives International, the American Institute of CPAs, and the Illinois CPA Society.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.